 With that out of the way, let’s get into the core gameplay ideas that ground Rytmos – or rather, those that lift it into orbit.
-You begin each level looking at a six-sided planet based on a specific musical style, with those available in the demo being Mbira music from Zimbabwe, German electronic, and Ethiopian jazz.
+You begin each level looking at a six-sided planet based on a specific musical style, with those available ranging from Mbira music of Zimbabwe, German electronic, and Ethiopian jazz.
 Your task is to finish the six puzzles across each face of the planet, with every complete path adding another layer to the sonic tapestry unfolding before your very ears.
 Once the puzzle is complete, you can jam along with the beat you created using the planet’s related instrument, and send that mother into space while adding a snazzy record to your collection.

 The puzzles themselves are tricky little numbers with the objective being to connect a path from the start point to include certain markers before returning to its origin.
 The gimmick is in that once you begin a line, you can’t stop until you meet an edge, and so what might seem like an easy path to join up can quickly become a nuisance, but a funky nuisance nonetheless.
 As you progress further through the planets, more challenging mechanics arrive, but despite my wording, they never feel gimmicky, and the variety of musical genres attached to the orbiting rocks keeps things fresh time and time again.

-There’s a zen-like nature to the challenges of each planet, with a familiar feel and aesthetic to titles like Monument Valley, Golf Peaks, or Cuzzle.
-The puzzles in Rytmos aren’t here to blow your tiny mind, but instead, they merge with the music to form what you might call the perfect distraction – almost the antithesis of titles like Candy Crush that demand high engagement and have a price to pay for failure, but somehow, manipulating the brain into taking on more levels just in the same way.
-I say this as someone who finished the Rytmos demo in one sitting and has gone back for second and third helpings.
+The positive of Rytmos lacking in a brain-busting challenge is that there’s a zen-like nature to the challenges of each planet, with a familiar feel and aesthetic to titles like Monument Valley, Golf Peaks, or Cuzzle.
+The puzzles aren’t here to blow your tiny mind, but instead, they merge with the music to form what you might call the perfect distraction – almost the antithesis of titles like Candy Crush that demand high engagement and have a price to pay for failure, but somehow, manipulating the brain into taking on more levels just in the same way.
+I say this as someone who finished Rytmos in two sittings and has gone back for second and third helpings.

 The pieces of music that you help to create by solving each planet’s puzzles are clear and crisp in terms of audio quality, with even the neutral level select secret screen offering dulcet tones that warm the ears up for the treats in store on your quest to jam across the galaxy.
 There’s a conscious choice of both musical palettes and colour tones that make Rytmos feel vibrant and a pleasure to play.
 With each planet I completed, I’d sit for a minute and listen to the full composition, nodding my big old head to the track before jumping out of the gravitational sphere and heading to the next destination.

-So when Rytmos arrives on Switch, I wholeheartedly recommend you grab your most high-quality pair of headphones, close the curtains, and let this lovingly crafted title transport you to an interplanetary museum of music with sounds that represent the best of what our own little rock can offer culturally, if you were just to pull back the veneer of what you thought you know about sounds from around the world.
+So, now Rytmos is here on Switch, I wholeheartedly recommend you grab your most high-quality pair of headphones, close the curtains, and let this lovingly crafted title transport you to an interplanetary museum of music with sounds that represent the best of what our own little rock can offer culturally, if you were just to pull back the veneer of what you thought you know about sounds from around the world.
 Trust me, it’s worth the admission price.